scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/listeners.rst

 :ref:`Accessing Variables<page_accessing_variables>` section, can be useful.
 However, it has certain limitations, especially when monitoring multiple values simultaneously.

-Accessing watchables (variables, aliases and :abbr:`RPVs (Runtime Published Value)`) in a synchronous manner as depicted in :ref:`Accessing Variables<page_accessing_variables>` can be useful, but has some limitations when comes to monitoring multiple value at the same time.

 For example, if one wants to log a list of watchables, it would required to continuously loop and monitor the :attr:`udpate_counter<scrutiny.sdk.watchable_handle.WatchableHandle.update_counter>` property to detect changes.
 However, this approach does not guarantee that all changes will be noticed by the user thread.